dcchang/coronavirus-website/README.md

-# coronavirus-website
+# personal-website

-This is a ReadMe for the coronavirus website
+This is a ReadMe for my personal website

-Plan is to make the website using React.